 The 1:1 Junior Mentor Program Description

-The Mentor Program is unique to NHHS.
-It has a long tradition at NHHS, beginning 17 years ago as a component of the first small learning community on campus, the “Da Vinci Academy” and funded by the Newport Harbor Educational Foundation.
-The Mentor program has continued to grow and is now open to all juniors who wish to participate.
-The program runs from late Spring of the sophomore year through Spring of the junior year.
-Mentors provide career job shadowing and help students explore career options while being an adult listener outside of family and school who can empathize with students about being a teen in our complicated world, and help students develop decision making skills.
+The 1:1 Junior Mentor Program is unique to Newport Harbor High School.
+The program started 17 years ago as a component of the first small learning community on campus, the “Da Vinci Academy” and is funded by the Newport Harbor Educational Foundation.
+Over the years, the Mentor program has continued to grow and is now open to all juniors with a minimum 2.0 GPA who wish to participate.

-NHHS is lucky to have committed mentors; adults in the community who give their time to help the next generation.
-All NHHS mentors go through a thorough screening process that includes live scan fingerprinting and TB testing and must be the same gender as the student.
-Many mentors have been with the program for years.
+All NHHS mentors go through a thorough screening process that includes Live Scan fingerprinting and TB testing and must be the same gender as the student.
+The majority of our mentors have been with the program for many years.
 We work hard to match students and mentors both in terms of career and other interests to help guarantee a successful year for both.

 Funding provided by donations to Newport Harbor Educational Foundation